pratikguragain10/Asynchronous-JS-Technical-Paper/Asynchronous JS Technical Paper.md

 ---

-## 22. How to promisify an asynchronous callbacks based function - eg `. setTimeout`, `fs.readFile` ?
+## 22. How to promisify an asynchronous callbacks based function - eg . setTimeout, fs.readFile ?

 - To promisify an asynchronous callback-based function means to wrap it inside a Promise so you can use .then(), .catch(), or async/await.